Gritty Fresh Prince of Bel-Air reboot reveals first (real) trailer

 Watch Cooper's original mock trailer below.

-Bel-Air, which has Smith and Cooper as executive producers, will launch on Peacock in the US on 13 February, and will be shown on Sky and Now in the UK.
+Smith and Cooper are executive producers of Bel-Air, which will launch on Peacock in the US on 13 February.
+It will be shown on Sky and Now in the UK in February, with an exact date to be confirmed.